dmitriilezine/AzureSecureAdministration/DeployRDS.md

     - You should now see RDS Web form for authentication
     - Provide ADDS credential that have been authorized to use RDS, you should be authenticated into one of the Session Hosts
   - Configure HA for Connection Broker
-    - Add High Availability to the CB, speficy ODBC connection string from the Azure SQL DB (which was deployed in one of the prior deployments)
+    - Add High Availability to the CB, specify ODBC connection string from the Azure SQL DB (which was deployed in one of the prior deployments)
-    - Update RDS certificate so it is instaled on the second CB VM
+    - Update RDS certificate so it is installed on the second CB VM

 References: